 The Company regularly relies on capital markets for the issuance of long-term debt instruments, commercial paper and bank financing from time to time.
-Instability or disruptions of the capital markets, including credit markets, or the deterioration of the Company's financial condition due to internal or external factors, could restrict or prohibit access and could increase the cost of financing sources.
+Instability or disruptions of the capital markets, including credit markets, or the deterioration of the Company's financial condition due to internal or external factors, could restrict or prohibit access and could increase financing costs.
 A significant deterioration of the Company's financial condition could also reduce credit ratings and could limit or affect its access to external sources of capital and increase the costs of short and long-term debt financing.